Divorce, Remarriage, and Children

 Remarriage and Systemic Complexity

-Remarriage introduces additional layers to the family system.
+Remarriage introduces new relationships and expands the family system.

 • new partners